Deploy a Highly Available Web Application

 - Autonomous transaction processing database

-Oracle Autonomous Transaction Processing is a self-driving, self-securing, self-repairing database service that is tuned and optimized for transaction processing workloads.
-It can instantly scale to meet the demands of mission-critical applications.
+Oracle Autonomous Transaction Processing is a self-driving, self-securing, self-repairing database service that is optimized for transaction processing workloads.
 You do not need to configure or manage any hardware, or install any software.
-Autonomous Transaction Processing handles creating, backing up, patching and upgrading the database.
-It also handles growing or shrinking the database.
+Oracle Cloud Infrastructure handles creating the database, as well as backing up, patching, upgrading, and tuning the database.

 - Network security groups (NSG)

-NSGs act as virtual firewalls for your compute instances.
+NSGs act as virtual firewalls for your cloud resources.
 With the zero-trust security model of Oracle Cloud Infrastructure, all traffic is denied, and you can control the network traffic inside a VCN.
 An NSG consists of a set of ingress and egress security rules that apply to only a specified set of VNICs in a single VCN.

 In this architecture, separate NSGs are used for the load balancer, web servers, and the database.